seL4/l4v/docs/setup.md

   Isabelle `contrib` tools from the Munich Isabelle repository and set up paths such that multiple Isabelle repository installations can be used side by side without interfering with each other.
-* download `contrib` components from either the Munich or TS repository.
+* download `contrib` components from the Isabelle repository.
 This includes Scala, a Java JDK, PolyML, and multiple external provers.
 You should download these, even if you have these tools previously installed elsewhere to make sure you have the right versions.
 Depending on your internet connection, this may take some time.
 * compile and build the Isabelle PIDE jEdit interface.
-* build basic Isabelle images, including `HOL-Word` to ensure that the installation works.
+* build basic Isabelle images to ensure that the installation works.
 This may take a few minutes.

 Alternatively, it is possible to use the official Isabelle2020 release